Dancan-Mwanthi/Windows-Forms-Download-Manager/README.md

 ## Code Optimization

-In the latest version of wf_DownloadManager,an optimization has been made in;
+In the latest version of wf_DownloadManager, an optimization has been made in;

 1. How controls are retrieved within the application.
 The method for retrieving controls now utilizes a generic method, enhancing the efficiency of control retrieval.
 Below is an example of the optimized code: